Skip to main content

 What The Good Schools Guide says

-From January 2025, the head will be Tom Morgan, currently head of King’s Rochester Preparatory School.
+From January 2025, Tom Morgan, currently head of King’s Rochester Preparatory School, will be the head.
 His academic career began with a BMus from the Royal College of Music and he has a breadth of teaching experience.
 He has taught English and maths and headed up English, drama and computing departments.
+Prior to King’s Rochester he was deputy head of The Prebendal School in Chichester and he has served in schools that, like King’s Canterbury, are intertwined with their cathedrals.

 Entrance